|

 Soviets; some U.S.M.C. usage.
 Later ones (including all T23 76mm turreted ones)

 had the later 47-degree hull and large hatches.
-DML have three 75mm versions.
+DML and Tasca have various 75mm

-Tasca has kitted the direct vision Sherman III.
-DML and Academy have late M4A2
+versions.
+DML and Academy have late M4A2 available.

 M4A3,